squirrel-prover/squirrel-prover/app/README.md

 Should have `js_of_ocaml >= 5.2.0` here.

-Then you need to install `npm` dependencies with:
+Then you need to install `npm` dependencies with, in the `app/` directory :
 ```bash
 npm install .
 ```